What is PUE of a Data Center and How to Calculate It

 In other words, it quantifies the overhead energy used for cooling, lighting, and support systems relative to the energy consumed by servers, storage devices, and networking equipment.
 A PUE of 1 indicates the utmost efficiency, where all energy is employed by IT operations.
 Values surpassing 1 demonstrate inefficiencies.
 Higher numbers indicate greater energy loss.

 DCiE — short for Data Center Infrastructure Efficiency — complements PUE by portraying its reciprocal multiplied by a hundred.
-(DCiE = (1 / PUE) x 100).
-This percentage metric vividly shows how efficiently a data center employs its energy resources.

 For example: